What is Business Analytics - Introduction to Business Analytics

-What is Business Analytics A Beginner's Guide
+What is Business Analytics?

-Business Analytics Definition
+Key Components of Business Analytics

 • Data Storage– The data is stored by the computers in a way that it can be further used in the future.
 The processing of this data using storage devices is known as data storage.
 Object storage, Block Storage, etc. are some of the storage products and services.

 • Data Visualization– It is the process of graphically representing the information or insights drawn through the analysis of data.
-Data visualization makes the communication of outputs to the management easier in simple terms.
+Data visualization makes the communication of outputs to management easier in simple terms.

 • Insights– Insights are the outputs and inferences drawn from the analysis of data by implementing business analytics techniques and tools.